taupirho/UCITS/README.md

 ***Methodology***

 The process of creating a UCITS III compliant index is essentially iterative.
 We try all valid combinations of weights within the UCITS guidelines and test each combination for UCITS III compliance.
 For large indices it’s likely that there will be several hundred if not thousands of combinations that will be UCITS III compliant.
 In order to choose which one becomes ***thee*** UCITS III index we compare it to the original index and determine its tracking error.
 The one with the lowest tracking error becomes our new UCITS III compliant index.
+The tracking error is calculated by summing the square of the differences between each index constituents weight in the UCITS index with it weight in the original index.

 In programming terms we logically divide our original index into 3 pivot points after sorting it by index weight - records 1 to N.

 CAP PIVOT - points to the lowest entity with weight = 9 %